GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 3: Declare the content script {: #step-3 }

 Extensions can run scripts that read and modify the content of the pages.
 These are called _content scripts_.
-But before we can start writing code, we need to register it.
-Add the following code to the `manifest.json` to load a content script called `content.js`.
+Add the following code to the `manifest.json` to register a content script called `content.js`.

 {% Label %}manifest.json:{% endLabel %}